MOhammedRiaad/React-Interview-Questions/README.md

 ### 84. What are React Mixins?

-*Mixins* are a way to totally separate components to have a common functionality.
+*Mixins* are a way to totally separate components that have a common functionality.
 Mixins **should not be used** and can be replaced with *higher-order components* or *decorators*.

 One of the most commonly used mixins is `PureRenderMixin`.
 You might be using it in some components to prevent unnecessary re-renders when the props and state are shallowly equal to the previous props and state: